 FER is a ubiquitously expressed cytoplasmic protein tyrosine kinase.
 Using genetic manipulation of fer in mice and cell line models, we recently showed that FER promotes mammary carcinogenesis and mitogenic signaling, and this is associated with effects on EGFR trafficking and MAPK signaling.
-FER also regulates cell migration and survival signaling from other receptor systems, including focal adhesions (Sangrar et al., 2007)and adherens junctions (El Sayegh et al., 2005; Xu et al., 2004).
-We have also learned that genetic disruption of FER sensitizes HER2+ BC cells to the dual EGFR-HER2 inhibitor Lapatinib, and dramatically suppresses the metastatic potential of both HER2+ and TNBC cancer cells.
+FER also regulates cell migration and survival signaling from other receptor systems, including focal adhesions (Sangrar et al., 2007) and adherens junctions (El Sayegh et al., 2005; Xu et al., 2004) and the c-MET hepatocyte growth factor receptor in ovarian cancer (Fan et al., 2016).
+We have also learned that genetic disruption of FER sensitizes HER2+ BC cells to the dual EGFR-HER2 inhibitor Lapatinib, and dramatically suppresses the metastatic potential of both HER2+ and TNBC cancer cells (Sangrar et al., 2007).
 Our finding support a model where FER promotes metastasis in part through promoting migration and invasion, but perhaps most importantly through anti-anoikis signaling mediated by adherens junctions cell-cell interactions.
 Our FER research seeks to elucidate the molecular, cellular and physiologic basis of FER involvement in metastasis, perform structure-function studies to define roles for key FER domains, develop both active site and allosteric FER inhibitors, identify therapeutics which synergize with FER inhibition, and finally, to test these drugs in our established preclinical models of metastatic BC.
 This work will set the stage for future clinical trials of FER inhibitors used in combination with other cancer therapeutics.

 The FES protein tyrosine kinase: